Real World: Skeletons: After filming

 On August 10, 2015, it was announced that Madison and Tony were expecting their first child.
 On February 16, 2016, Madison and Tony welcomed their daughter, Harper.
 Nine months after Harper was born, on November 7, 2016, Tony and his former skeleton, Alyssa Giacone, welcomed a daughter, Isla.
 In July 2018, Madison's parents requested sole custody of Harper.
 In October of the same year, Madison' parents and Tony agreed to a temporary custody order amid claims that Walls relapsed on drugs use.

 In 2017, Walls briefly dated Teen Mom 2 star Javi Marroquin.

 Tony and Alyssa appeared on the second season of How Far Is Tattoo Far?
 The couple got engaged at the Reunion special of The Challenge: Final Reckoning, and ultimately got married on October 14, 2023.

 In 2019, Nicole appeared on Game of Clones looking for a Ciara lookalike, and later on the fourth season of Ex on the Beach with exes Laurel Stucky, Ashley Ceasar and Jemmye Carroll.
 After exiting Ex on the Beach together, Nicole and Ashley appeared on True Life Presents: Quarantine Stories.
+Zanatta welcomed twin daughters Seraphina and Madyson on May 1, 2026.

 Sylvia Elsrode became a real estate agent and appeared on House Hunters.
 On September 21, 2024, Elsrode married Sergio Lira, with whom she shares two children.